Google Merchant Center Issues & Fixes: How to Resolve Feed Issues, Product-Level Errors, and Account-Level Disapprovals

 What is the pending initial review error in the Google Merchant Center?

 The “Pending initial review” error in Google Merchant Center means that your products have been submitted for the first time and are currently in a review process to ensure they comply with Google’s policies.
-However, this is a normal process that typically takes up to 3 business days.
+This is a normal process that typically takes up to 3 business days.

 What is the mismatched shipping currency error in Google Merchant Center?